Script Analysis & Coverage

 who went on to have highly successful screen or teleplay writing careers:

 Reel Authors is dedicated to making you a better screenwriter and your scripts the best they can be.

 We are the only script analysis/coverage service that GUARANTEES to improve your screenplay/teleplay or we'll refund your entire fee.

-Our Standard Screenplay Coverage costs just $99 and gives you 2-3 pages of expert analysis/coverage and a 17 element scorecard.
+Our Basic Screenplay Coverage costs just $99 and gives you 2-3 pages of expert analysis/coverage and a 17 element scorecard.

-Our Premium Screenplay Coverage (only $149) provides 3-4 pages of expert analysis/coverage and a 50+ element scorecard.
+Our Standard Screenplay Coverage (only $149) provides 3-4 pages of expert analysis/coverage and a 50+ element scorecard.